-(b) owing to the driving of the vehicle, injury or death was caused to any person; or
+- owing to the driving of the vehicle, grievous bodily injury or death was caused to any person (Article 172B); or

-The offence is tried in a Crown Court or Magistrates' Court.
+Article 172A offences are tried in both Crown Courts and Magistrates' Courts.
+Article 172B offences are tried in a Crown Court only.
 The maximum sentence in a Crown Court is 14 years' imprisonment if a death was caused and an unlimited fine.
 The maximum sentence in a Magistrates' Court is six months' imprisonment and a £5,000 fine.
 The driver must be disqualified for a minimum of one year.
-If dangerous driving was proven the convicted person must pass an extended driving test before a full driving licence can be obtained.
+If dangerous driving is proven the convicted person must pass an extended driving test before a full driving licence can be obtained.
 In rare cases where the driver is not disqualified, the driver’s licence must be endorsed with between three and 11 penalty points.